EdDee296/Mobalytics-Scraper-API/README.md

 # MobalyticsScraper

-An API to pull latest builds, runes and spells for any champion in League of Legends from Mobalytics
+An API to pull latest builds, runes and spells for any champion in League of Legends from Mobalytics.
+Already dockerized and deployed on Google Cloud, ready to use!

 # Documentation